slhck/ffmpeg-normalize/README.rst

-avconv-normalize
+ffmpeg-normalize
 ================

-Audio Normalization Script for Python/avconv.
+Audio Normalization Script for Python/ffmpeg.
 The script RMS-normalizes media files (video, audio) to -26 dB RMS.
 It outputs PCM WAV files named as `normalized-<input>.wav`.
 It can also do peak normalization.

 Requirements
 ============

 * Python 2.7 or 3
-* Recent version of ffmpeg (use your distribution's package manager or download a `static build
-<http://ffmpeg.org/download.html>`_.) if you don't want to compile) in your `$PATH`
+* Recent version of ffmpeg (use your distribution's package manager or download a static build from http://ffmpeg.org/download.html if you don't want to compile) in your `$PATH`

 Usage
 =====